 It is performed at an operational level, where the system, process and activities are monitored on a continuous basis by the operational floor management and first line supervisors.
 It must not be sophisticated and should mainly be conducted by first line supervisors.

-Formal training in this regard is essential.
+In this regard formal training is essential.
 The main emphasis is on “hazard awareness through hazard identification”.

 Examples of continuous risk assessment